-Organized by the Trusted IoT Alliance, the Blockchain and the City Challenge is designed to address use cases for decarbonized mobility and urban life.
-It is a follow-up to the Smart E-Mobility Challenge that concluded in May 2019.
+Organized by the Trusted IoT Alliance, the Blockchain and the City Challenge was designed to address use cases for decarbonized mobility and urban life.
+It was a follow-up to the Smart E-Mobility Challenge that concluded in May 2019.

-The Challenge is championed by a group of eco-responsible, innovative companies, local communities, public services, and blockchain technology-oriented organizations who are active in the City of Lyon, France.
+The Challenge was championed by a group of eco-responsible, innovative companies, local communities, public services, and blockchain technology-oriented organizations who were active in the City of Lyon, France.

-The Challenge will feature two workshop/hackathons to be staged at La Ruche Industrielle, an innovation hub in a former Bosch Rexroth factory in Venissieux (outside of Lyon).
-Winning teams will receive a cash reward and a Proof of Concept to be staged at LaRuche.
+The Challenge featured two workshop/hackathons staged at La Ruche Industrielle, an innovation hub in a former Bosch Rexroth factory in Venissieux (outside of Lyon).
+Winning teams received a cash reward and a Proof of Concept to be staged at LaRuche.